 - Cancer of the blood or bone marrow

 If your cat's nose is bleeding, isolate him from other pets and family members to provide a calming environment.
-Hold an ice pack to the nose, leaving space for her to breath.
-Contact your veterinarian once you've stabilized the situation.
+Hold an ice pack to the nose, leaving space for her to breathe.
+Contact your veterinarian once you've stabilized the situation at home yourself.

 Above all, stay calm, and make sure your cat is comfortable and not in any immediate danger.
 Always transport cats to the vet in a crate for their safety and protection.